Information-Energy Capacity Region for SLIPT Systems over Lognormal Fading Channels: A Theoretical and Learning-Based Analysis: Introduction

 This integral notation signifies integration with respect to the probability measure \( P_X \).
 The mutual information between input \( X \) and output \( Y \) is given by

 This is equivalent to

 where \( P_{X,Y} \) denotes the joint probability measure and \( P_X \times P_Y \) represents the product measure.
-The optimal input distribution \( F^* \) is a probability measure on the input space \( \mathcal{X} \), and expectations with respect to this measure are written as } Table I summarizes the key notation of the paper.
+The optimal input distribution \( F^* \) is a probability measure on the input space \( \mathcal{X} \), and expectations with respect to this measure are written as

+Table I summarizes the key notation of the paper.
 The remainder of this paper is structured as follows.
 In Section \ref{System_model}, we present the system model, channel model, and the problem formulation.
 The discreteness of the optimal input distribution is proved in Section \ref{discreteness}.
 In Section \ref{sec:opt_input}, an achievable input distribution for high SNR regime is derived.
 The properties of the mass points and the analysis of the transition points where the binary input distribution is no longer optimal are presented in Section \ref{sec:mass_points}.
 The CIECL framework is presented in Section \ref{sec:CIECL}.
 Finally, numerical results are presented in Section \ref{Results} and Section \ref{conclusion} concludes the paper.